7orcas/blue/MyNotes.md

 run npx json-server -p 3500 -w data/db.json (npx won't install as a dependency for the project - this is better, p=port w=watch) localStorage.getItem('shoppingList')) - local storage on the browser could be useful

-run npm i data-fns   installs date functions npm i axios    better then fetch  (use with axios.get('some api url', {withCredentials: true}); for CORS) npm i easy-peasy     a lightweight utility over Redux
+run npm i data-fns   installs date functions ?? don't think this is installed npm install --save moment     date functions npm i axios    better then fetch  (use with axios.get('some api url', {withCredentials: true}); for CORS) npm i easy-peasy     a lightweight utility over Redux